Bayesian Variable Selection with the Quasi-Posterior: Quasi-posterior model selection

 and \( \pi(\gamma) \) denotes the Beta-Binomial prior introduced above.
 Here, \( \hat{\psi} \) is fixed across models and denotes the estimate obtained from \eqref{Equ:psi_est}, computed under the full model that includes all predictors.
 We further define $\tilde{B}_{\gamma, \gamma^{\prime}} = {\tilde{f}(y\mid X, \gamma)}/{\tilde{f}(y\mid X, \gamma^{\prime})}$ as the \textit{quasi-Bayes-factor} for comparing model $\gamma$ with $\gamma^{\prime}$.

+The model quasi-posterior \eqref{Equ:model quasi-posterior}, constructed through the marginal quasi-likelihood \eqref{Equ:Quasi-marginal-likelihood}, was {considered} in \cite{lin2006quasi}.
+However, the methodology was justified via a complexity penalization argument that only applied to Example \ref{Ex:LinearRegression}. {No rigorous justification for its uncertainty quantification was provided, and posterior sampling details or empirical evaluation were not included to support its practical utility}

-A key innovation in the model-quasi posterior given in \eqref{Equ:model quasi-posterior} is the construction of a generalized model posterior using the quasi-marginal likelihood in \eqref{Equ:Quasi-marginal-likelihood}.
+A key innovation of \eqref{Equ:model quasi-posterior} is the construction of a generalized posterior over models $\gamma$ using the marginal quasi-likelihood in \eqref{Equ:Quasi-marginal-likelihood}.
 In the standard Bayesian framework, the marginal likelihood plays a central role in model and variable selection, and its use is justified by the probabilistic rules of marginalization and conditioning.
 In contrast, the quasi-posterior replaces the likelihood with the contributions \( \exp\left\{ \ell_{\hat{\psi}}(y_i; x_{i}, \beta) \right\} \) from \eqref{Equ:QP_loss}, which do not form a proper probability model for \( y_i \mid x_i \).
 As such, it is not immediately clear whether marginalization over \( \beta_{\gamma} \) remains valid in this generalized setting.
 To address this concern, we later show in Section~\ref{Sec:Theory} that \( \tilde{\pi}(\gamma \mid y, X) \) has the same asymptotic distribution as \( \pi(\gamma \mid y, X) \) when the model \( f \) is correctly specified.
 This result establishes the theoretical validity of inference using the model quasi-posterior $\tilde{\pi}(\gamma\mid y, X)$ and constitutes one of the main contributions of this work.
-We acknowledge that the quasi-posterior was previously combined with a spike-and-slab prior in \citet{lin2006quasi}, though that work did not provide a rigorous justification for its use, nor did it offer implementation details or empirical evaluation to support its practical utility.